shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 use crate::routes::index;
 ```

-In the main function we are getting all the program accounts and populating our database then, we can call the `subscribe_to_program` function.
+In the main function, we are getting all the program accounts and populating our database then, we can call the `subscribe_to_program` function.
 We are starting the rocket server after this.

 You can see the complete Backend [HERE](https://github.com/SushantChandla/sol-stream-backend).

 # Frontend
-Now let's write the frontend part of the the app.
-I have created a react app for frontend.
-We are using Redux for statemangement.
+Now let's write the frontend part of the app.
+I have created a react app for the front end.
+We are using Redux for state management.
 I have already created the UI part of it.
 You can get the UI part of the app [HERE](https://github.com/SushantChandla/sol-stream-frontend/tree/ui).

-You can clone and checkout the `ui` branch and run it with the help of following commands:
+You can clone and checkout the `ui` branch and run it with the help of the following commands:

 ```text
 yarn